JRGranell/javascript-challenge/README.md

 # Technical challenge

+This technical challenge has been designed in line with some of the work we do at Vortexa, so we can see how you structure an application and implement certain functionality.
+There is no right or wrong way to do this challenge.
+We are interested in the code you write, the implementation details of your application and the development process you use rather than marking your work!

+If you don't enjoy building full stack applications in JavaScript/Typescript and building various visualisations for data sets, you won't enjoy the work we do at Vortexa.
+This challenge should be fun!

 ## How to take this test

-There is no right or wrong way to do this, we are more interested in the code you write, the development process you use rather than marking your work!
-Set yourself a time limit and see how get on.
+Set yourself a time limit and try to stick to it.
+We know these challenges take valuable time and effort, so we don't expect perfection.
+If you reach your time limit but haven't finished all of the tasks that form the challenge, try to document what you would add if you had more time.

 ## Data